JETSCAPE/X-SCAPE/CONTRIBUTING.md

 ## Doxygen documentation

-An overview of the code structure and functionality can be obtained by building the HTML doxygen documentation.
+An overview of the code structure and functionality can be obtained by browsing the HTML doxygen documentation.
+Functions and variables in header files should ideally be documented with [doxygen's special code comments](https://doxygen.nl/manual/docblocks.html).
 Run
 ```
 doxygen JetScapeDoxy.conf
 ```
-in the JETSCAPE directory.
+in the JETSCAPE directory to build the HTML documentation.
 Open the `index.html` file in the newly-created `html` directory in your favorite browser to see the documentation.